knaaptime/seg_networks/paper/methods_segregation.md

 Following @reardon2004MeasuresSpatial we consider a spatial region $R$ populated by $M$ racial groups indexed by $m$, with $\tau$ and $\pi$ as population density and proportion, respectively.
-Here we diverge from the classical notation in the segregation literature and instead adopt conventions more common in spatial econometrics and geographic analysis.
+Here we diverge from the classical notation in the segregation literature and instead adopt conventions more common in spatial econometrics and geographic analysis[^grannis].
 Doing so allows us to strengthen the connection between similar concepts in different disciplines as well as gain finer control over the definition of spatial relationships.
 Since many spatial segregation measures are implemented in GIS and spatial analysis software designed by geographers, clarifying this connection